ClojureBridge/drawing/curriculum/first-program.md

 `:require` creates an *alias* for a namespace, letting you refer to its definitions without having to type out the entire namespace.
 For example, you can use `q/fill` instead of `quil.core/fill`.

+Before going forward, don't forget to save the file.
+Click Save on the top menu bar when you change the code.

 ## Your first real program